RicoSuter/aurelia-bs/docs/components/bs-accordion.md

 - header
 - selected

-## Replacing the heather template of an accordion item
+## Replacing the header template of an accordion item

 Instead of just binding a header text, the header of an accordion item can be replaced like in the following examples: